motdotla/dotenv/README.md

 ### Can I customize/write plugins for dotenv?

-For `dotenv@2.x.x`: Yes. `dotenv.config()` now returns an object representing the parsed `.env` file.
+Yes! `dotenv.config()` returns an object representing the parsed `.env` file.
 This gives you everything you need to continue setting values on `process.env`.
 For example:

 ```js
 const dotenv = require('dotenv')